hindman/optopus/misc/plan.md

     - comm3
       - Three positionals must appear first, and then normal rules.

-  - You do not need a way to anchor itmes to the end of a zone.
+  - You do not need a way to anchor items to the end of a zone.

     - Imagine that we wanted to adjust the grammar to require two positionals at the end of the comm2 zone: